wavefrontHQ/docs/pages/doc/direct_ingestion.md

 ## Example Commands

-The following commands illustrate how to send a string, a file, and an octet to Wavefront.
+The following examples illustrate how to send data to Wavefront.
 * An [API token](wavefront_api.html#generating-an-api-token) is required.
 Referred to as `<<TOKEN>>` in the examples.
-* You must know your Wavefront domain name, `metrics.wavefront.com` is used in the examples.
+* You must know your Wavefront domain name.
+These examples use `metrics.wavefront.com`.
 * The examples use the [Wavefront Data Format](wavefront_data_format.html) which is named `graphite_v2`.

 ### Multiple data points

-Assuming `wavefront.txt` contained 1 or more lines in the Wavefront data format you could send it to Wavefront like this:
+Assume `wavefront.txt` containe 1 or more lines in the Wavefront data format.
+You can send it to Wavefront like this:

 ```
 cat wavefront.txt | curl -H "Authorization: Bearer <<TOKEN>>" -F file=@- https://metrics.wavefront.com/report?f=graphite_v2